astanway/crucible/readme.md

 ## Contributions

-It would be fantastic to have a robust library of data.
-Please, if you have a timeseries that you think a good anomaly detection algorithm should be able to handle, submit a pull request!
+It would be fantastic to have a robust library of canonical timeseries data.
+Please, if you have a timeseries that you think a good anomaly detection algorithm should be able to handle, share the love and add the timeseries to the suite!